baotrankhtn/TrackMe/README.md

 - SupportMapFragment is used to show map and render markers, lines
 - Animate GoogleMap camera to fit all coordinates
 - Current speed is calculated on 3 latest coordinates
 - When finishing a session, animate camera to fit all coordinates then take a snapshot of GoogleMap, save to internal storage.
-That image is the feature image of session in History screen.
+That image is the route image of session in History screen.
 This application supposes that internet connection is available to render map information when ending an session

 # History screen
 <img src="https://user-images.githubusercontent.com/18632073/87135841-d029cb80-c2c4-11ea-8b5b-34aa5e608339.png" width="200">

 - Can load more when reaching the bottom of the list
-- Feature image for each session is from internal storage
+- Route image for each session is from internal storage